 Should you cut Brussels sprouts in half before roasting?

 While you don't have to cut the sprouts in half, I like to cut mine as it makes them cook faster and they are easier to eat that way.
+They are also pretty on the inside.

 Why are my roasted Brussels sprouts mushy?